Ganymede-Bio/website-docusaurus/docs/About.md

 The core unit of code that performs processing in Ganymede is the _node_.
 The _node_ type specifies the _operator_ code, template SQL code, and template Python code.

-- **operator**: performs I/O with different systems and provides ergonomic handoffs for user-defined components of the _node_.
+- **Operator**: performs I/O with different systems and provides ergonomic handoffs for user-defined components of the _node_.
 Depending on the _node_, data may be retrieved from either a Ganymede data lake, Ganymede cloud storage, third-party API, or input data files.
 In the example above, the _operator_ retrieves input data in the `userSQL()` call based on the user-defined SQL query and uploads processed data to the Ganymede data lake in the `storeDataFrame(res)` call.

 :::note